Astri Aas-Hansen: Minister of Justice

-Tenure
+2025

 Upon becoming justice minister, she expressed skepticism and doubt about her predecessor's proposal of allowing the police to search people without cause.

 She announced in early March that the government would be aiming to propose a sexual consent law by Easter, fulfilling an objective made in the government's platform.
 The proposal did however face some criticism by defence attorney Mette Yvonne Larsen, who argued that the law would contribute to issues with evidence and potentially compromising the security of the judicial system.
 Once the proposal was presented, a draft was subsequently sent to the Storting and was later approved in June.

 In October, she announced that the government would be seeking to increase the amount of time the police can keep fifteen to eighteen-year-olds in custody in severe criminal cases.
 Additionally, she stated that they also would seek to increase the amount of time the police can hold individuals under the age of fifteen in custody and also increase the sentence for carrying weapons in public spaces.

+2026

+In February 2026, she announced that the government would be removing collective protection for Ukrainian men between 18 and 60, with a few exceptions, with the intention for them to follow the regular immigration process and rules when applying for asylum.

+The Standing Committee on Scrutiny and Constitutional Affairs determined in June that Aas-Hansen had misled Parliament on two occasions when responding do questions from member Bent-Joacim Bentzen regarding how much the Norwegian Army had been involved in the writing of a controversial report by the Joint Rescue Coordination Centre.
+Her claims were denied by the Army, the Norwegian Defence University College, the 130 Air Wing and the 330th Squadron.
+Furthermore, she denied having breached the information obligation when delivering her responses to Bentzen.

+During an informal meeting between interior and justice ministers of the European Union in the wake of the Ceuta migrant crisis, Aas-Hansen issued her support for Spain and how Spanish authorities had handled the crisis.
+She furthermore emphasised the importance of finding the cause of the sudden influx of migrants and how Europe can be better prepared.